ybohaienko/Topics-clusterer/README.md

-# Topics-classifier
+# Topics words-clasterer

-## The study project for creating programmed method of data classification
+## The study project for creating programmed method of data clasterization

 The app crawls website nytimes.com for headers of given topic and returns in console AND creates separate .csv documents with:
-- Dictionary of found relevant words in topics and their usage
+- Set of found relevant words in topics and their usage
-- Denormalized probability of each certificated word
+- Set of repeated more than one time words with attributes
-- Normalized probability of each certificated word
+- .arff file to use with Weka library
-- Verification data to check sample analysis
+- Weka output after clasterization using HierarchicalClusterer with Euclidean distance function

 ## Prerequisites
 * **JDK >= 1.8.0_131**;